Guest post: Mapping ‘blue-carbon wealth’ around the world

 You can see these estimates in the map below, which shows annual carbon sequestration potential around the world.
 The shading indicates the size of the potential, from low (yellow) to high (dark blue).

-Overall, there is a global potential for 24.0bn tonnes of carbon sequestration per year for mangroves, 13.4bn tonnes for salt marshes and 43.9bn tonnes for seagrasses.
-This gives a grand total of 81.2bn tonnes of carbon sequestration per year, which is broadly equivalent to the annual emissions by France or Poland.Global map of average annual blue-carbon sequestration potentials by country.
-The shading indicates the size of the potential, from low (yellow) to high (dark blue), in billions of tonnes of carbon per year.
+Overall, there is a global potential for 24.0m tonnes of carbon sequestration per year for mangroves, 13.4m tonnes for salt marshes and 43.9m tonnes for seagrasses.
+This gives a grand total of 81.2m tonnes of carbon sequestration per year, which is broadly equivalent to the annual emissions by France or Poland.Global map of average annual blue-carbon sequestration potentials by country.
+The shading indicates the size of the potential, from low (yellow) to high (dark blue), in millions of tonnes of carbon per year.
 Source: Bertram et al. (2021).

 With these estimates of blue-carbon sequestration and country-specific climate damages, we are then able to calculate the wealth contribution and redistribution from blue carbon.
 This reflects the fact that carbon sequestration in one country reduces climate damages in other countries, and vice versa.